George Francis Train: United States

 That year, he left the United States for England.
 Referring to himself as "Citizen Train", Train became a shipping magnate, a prolific writer, a minor presidential candidate after return to the United States, and a confidant of French and Australian revolutionaries.
 He claimed to have been offered the presidency of a proposed Australian republic, but declined.
 During the American Civil War, he gave numerous speeches in England in favor of the Union and denounced the Confederacy.

 In 1868 Train was arrested while aboard the RMS Scotia in the port of Queenstown (now Cobh) in Ireland, and held in custody.
 He had in his possession speeches he had given in the United States in defense of the Fenian cause of Irish independence.
 These documents were seized by a local magistrate.
 His release four days later was on condition that he disavow any intention of promoting Fenianism while in Ireland or England.

 In the middle of his campaign for president in 1870, Train decided to make a trip around the globe, which was covered by many newspapers.
 The actual traveling took 80 days, though he stayed two months in France, supporting the Paris Commune, for which he spent two weeks in jail (the US government and Alexandre Dumas intervened to get him released).

 His exploits possibly inspired Jules Verne's novel Around the World in Eighty Days; the protagonist Phileas Fogg is believed to have been partially modeled on Train.

-While in Europe after his 1870 trip, Train met with the Grand Duke Constantine.
+While in Europe after his 1870 trip, Train met with the Grand Duke Constantine of Russia.
 During that period, he persuaded the Queen of Spain to back construction of a railway in the backwoods of Pennsylvania.
 Her support provided funding for the Atlantic and Great Western Railroad.
 He promoted and built tramways in Britain after opposition which he overcame by agreeing to run the rails level with the streets.